The thick-thin decomposition and the bilipschitz classification of normal surface singularities: Bilipschitz equivalence with the model

 \begin{remark} Each vertex $\nu$ of $\Gamma_0$ corresponds either to a node of $\Gamma$ or, in the case of a special annular piece, to a maximal string $\sigma$ of $\Gamma$ which contains a vertex corresponding to an exceptional curve which intersect $\Pi^*$ (we call the minimal substring of $\sigma$ containing all such vertices an \emph{\A-string}, also an \emph{\A-node} if it is a single vertex).
 In discussing examples it is often more convenient to associate the weight $q_\nu$ with corresponding node or \A-string of $\Gamma$.

 Any rate $q_\nu$ is either $1$ or is a characteristic exponent of a branch of the discriminant curve $\Delta$.
 But in general, not all characteristic exponents appear as rates.

 For example, the singularity $(X,0)\subset (\C^3,0)$ with equation $x^3+y^4+z^4$ is metrically conical (see \ref{ex:conical}), so the only rate $q_\nu$ is $1$ at the single \L-node.
 But the discriminant curve of a generic linear projection consists of four transversal cusps each with Puiseux exponent $3/2$.
+This also happens when the contact exponent of a branch of $\Delta$ is strictly less than its last characteristic exponent.

 There are also examples where all characteristic exponents of $\Delta$ appear as rates $q_\nu$ of \T-nodes or \A-strings.
 This is the case for any $(X,0)$ with equation $z^2-f(x,y)=0$ where $f$ is irreducible.
-Indeed, let $\{(r_k,q_k)\}_{k=1}^s$ be the set of Puiseux pairs of $f$ (see \cite[p.~49]{EN}), i.e., the characteristic Puiseux exponents of the curve $f=0$ are the rational numbers $p_k = \frac{q_k}{r_1 \ldots r_k}$.
+Indeed, let $\{(r_k,q_k)\}_{k=1}^n$ be the set of Puiseux pairs of $f$ (see \cite[p.~49]{EN}), i.e., the characteristic Puiseux exponents of the curve $f=0$ are the rational numbers $p_k = \frac{q_k}{r_1 \ldots r_k}$.
 The projection $\ell =(x,y)$ is generic and its discriminant curve is $\{f=0\}$.
-By Propositions 4.1 and 4.2 of \cite{MN}, for any $k=1\ldots,s-1$, each connected component of $\ell^{-1}(B_k)$ gives rise to a \T-node of $\Gamma$ with rate $p_k$.
-Moreover, either $r_s \neq 2$, and then $\ell^{-1}(B_s)$ gives rise to a \T-node with rate $p_s$, or $r_s= 2$, and then $\ell^{-1}(B_s)$ gives rise to a \A-node with rate $p_s$. \end{remark}
+By Propositions 4.1 and 4.2 of \cite{MN}, for any $k=1\ldots,n-1$, each connected component of $\ell^{-1}(B_k)$ gives rise to a \T-node of $\Gamma$ with rate $p_k$.
+Moreover, either $r_n \neq 2$, and then $\ell^{-1}(B_n)$ gives rise to a \T-node with rate $p_n$, or $r_n= 2$, and then $\ell^{-1}(B_n)$ gives rise to a \A-node with rate $p_n$. \end{remark}